Steel Industry (Special Measures) Act 2025: Responses

 Prime Minister Keir Starmer visited steelworkers in Lincolnshire after the legislation had passed the House of Commons, saying that the government was "acting to protect the jobs of thousands of workers, and all options are on the table to secure the future of the industry."
 Business secretary Jonathan Reynolds said that the government "could not, will not and never will stand idly by while heat seeps from the UK's remaining blast furnaces without any planning, any due process or any respect for the consequences."

 Leader of the Opposition Kemi Badenoch said that the government should have made a deal with the Jingye Group to prevent the Scunthorpe works from closing; she said Starmer had "let the unions dictate" the government's actions.
 The shadow business secretary Andrew Griffith said that the government was seeking a "blank cheque" and that the legislation would mean that "the chancellor will be standing behind the payroll" of British Steel.

 Several politicians from Wales argued that the legislation showed the government's double standards since it had not stepped in to save steel manufacturing at Port Talbot Steelworks.
 Plaid Cymru MP Liz Saville-Roberts said that while "Scunthorpe gets security, Port Talbot gets a pittance" and Liberal Democrat MP David Chadwick noted that "the simple fact is ... the government did not recall parliament for Port Talbot."
 Welsh Conservatives leader Darren Millar called for the Senedd to be recalled from Easter recess to discuss the legislation.

 Impact

 BBC News reported on 11 April that the government had told the company's UK management to keep the plant operational, with the bill allowing any employees who are sacked to be reinstated by the government.
 The Times reported that on the morning of 12 April, steelworkers prevented Jingye executives from accessing "critical parts" of the Scunthorpe site, fearing they would sabotage the works.
 Humberside Police were called, but no arrests were made and the executives left.
 Sky News reported at 4:33 p.m. that government officials from the Department for Business and Trade had arrived at the Scunthorpe site in preparation to take over the plant's management.
+On October 14, 2025, the BBC reported that British Steel's Scunthorpe plant was the last remaining site in the UK producing virgin steel.